tammy-uncc/ITCS6162KDDGroup4/README.md

   - 1: African American
   - 2: Asian
   - 3: Other
-- EducationLevel: The education level of the patients, coded as follows:
+- EducationLevel: The education level of the patients, is coded as follows:
   - 0: None
   - 1: High School
   - 2: Bachelor's